SOP-MINI/sop-site/content/sop1/lab/l4/index.en.md

 {{< expand "Answer" >}} Yes. it will become a pool of threads waiting for wakening as you need. {{< /expand >}}

 Conditional variable must have a mutex, what is protected by it?
 {{< expand "Answer" >}} Mutex protects the access to the elements (variables,files) used in the variable condition so it remains unchanged when the code tests the condition.
-You must acquire the mutext prior to changing the state of those elements and prior to condition testing. {{< /expand >}}
+You must acquire the mutex prior to changing the state of those elements and prior to condition testing. {{< /expand >}}

 Can one mutex protect multiple conditional variables?<br>
 {{< expand "Answer" >}} It can, but please consider the efficiency and parallelism of your code, it will be lowered. {{< /expand >}}